 What we like: Tremendous versatility.

 It’s tough to deny the convenience of an all-in-one lens.
-Instead of carrying and swapping out multiple primes or zooms, an all-in-one option like the Tamron 16-300mm can do it all.
+Instead of carrying and swapping out multiple primes or zooms, an all-in-one option like the Tamron 16-300mm can do everything.
 With a huge focal length range equivalent to 25.6-480mm, you’re covered from wide angle to telephoto with no gaps.
-Sharpness and autofocus are surprisingly good for a lens of this type, and at 19 ounces, the 16-300mm isn’t even all that heavy for what you get (the Canon 17-55mm f/2.8 is heavier, for example).
+Sharpness and autofocus are surprisingly good for a lens of this type, and at 19 ounces, the 16-300mm isn’t even all that heavy for what you get (the Canon 17-55mm f/2.8 above is heavier, for example).

 So long as you have reasonable expectations in terms of image quality, we really like the versatility of the Tamron 16-300mm.
-Portraits won’t pop like they do with a fast prime, and you can expect some softness, particularly at the telephoto end of the zoom range.
+Portraits won’t pop like they do with a fast prime, and you can expect some softness in the corners, particularly at the telephoto end of the zoom range.
 In addition, the maximum aperture of f/3.5-6.3 is decent but won’t get you pro-level low light performance or bokeh.
 However, the Tamron 16-300mm is a one-stop solution for your Canon DSLR and we prefer it over the Canon 18-200mm below.

 See the Tamron 16-300mm f/3.5-6.3 for Canon